jtpeller/gobigger/README.md

 ## Future

 Updates would be pushed to this repo, but the base functionality is already here, so updates aren't necessary after copying the file (unless you want new stuff).

-TODO: I'm going to build a testing package to ensure these functions work as expected.
-Once the tester is complete, I will generate a release of v1.0.0